leejoonli/code-every-day/log.md

 ## Thoughts

 Good practice but I need to get more.
 Barely finished the 1st segment.
 Used OOP and created classes with methods to finish segment 1.
 Also realized I need to think more about how the code works when I write it.
 Wish I had more time and I think if I did I would finisht the assessment but alas it was timed.

+# Day 150 (7/22/2022)

+## Codewars

+Did a codewars challenge.
+The challenge was to find the minimum perimeter given an area of a rectangle.

+## Thoughts

+Ok OOP practice but my solution seemed like it didn't meet the execution time limit.
+Not sure the exact reason and not sure how to refactor it.